RevenueHunt/docs/docs/how-to-guides/integrate-facebook-pixel.md

 To deploy this method, you can insert a script within the theme of your store's page, especially where a quiz is featured.
 Follow these steps:

-1. **Deactivate Facebook Pixel**: If you have previously connected a pixel through the `Connect`tab, you'll have to adeactivate it and publish the changes.
+1. **Deactivate Facebook Pixel**: If you have previously connected a pixel through the [Connect](https://docs.revenuehunt.com/reference/quiz-builder/#connect) tab, you'll have to deactivate it and publish the changes.
 2. **Understand the Callback Function**: Visit the [FAQ page](https://docs.revenuehunt.com/how-to-guides/use-callback-function/) on custom integrations to learn how our callback function operates and how it can be utilized for tracking custom events.
 3. **Embed the Custom Script**: Insert the following script into the theme of your store’s page where the quiz or the event you want to track is located:
     ```html